 What is limestone ?

-It is the combination of too much calcium carbonate and magnesium carbonate (tH) that forms hard water.
-Water hardness is mainly related to :
+It is the combination of too much calcium carbonate and magnesium carbonate that forms hard water.
+Water hardness is caused by :

 - Too high a pH level